umts/aggressive-epsilon/README.md

    ```

    If the change has been successfully applied, a blank response body is returned with a status of 200.
-   If there was an error in applying the change, the endpoint will return a list of errors.
+   If there was an error in applying the change, the endpoint will return a list of errors with a status of 422 (unprocessable entity).

    Example failure response:

    ```json
    {"errors": ["Start time must be before end time"]}
    ```
+   ---